bendv/bfastPlot/README.md

 Plotting functions for bfast-type objects.

-This package can be installed directly from github (git must be installed on your system):
+This package can be installed directly from github:

 ```
 library(devtools)